GooruemOnline/GooruemLauncher/Update Log (Source).md

 ### v0.1.3 Beta | Working

 - Update system settings: RAM setup from by-0.5GB to by-0.25GB
 Add hint for converting MB to GB
+Add tips for playing the game about setting up the RAMs
 - Add LISENCE.md: Including Source Code Lisence, Open Source Lisence,
 and Minecraft Components' one.
 - TBD